At-Home Ketamine vs. IV Infusion Clinic: Cost, Safety, Results (2026)

 | Hidden costs | Almost none | Travel, time off work, parking |

-For patients paying out of pocket — which is most of them — at-home is roughly 4–6x more affordable over a typical treatment course.
+For patients paying out of pocket, which is most of them, at-home runs roughly four to six times less expensive over a typical treatment course.

 Convenience and Logistics

-For patients with full-time jobs, childcare responsibilities, chronic pain that makes travel hard, or anyone in rural areas without a nearby clinic, at-home is often the only realistic option.
+For patients with full-time jobs, childcare responsibilities, chronic pain that makes travel difficult, or anyone in a rural area without a nearby clinic, the at-home option is often the only realistic one.

 Who Should Choose Clinic